1992–93 Arsenal F.C. season: FA Cup

 On to Ipswich for the quarter-final.
 Tony Adams hadn’t scored since March 1992.
-The Arsenal skipper playing with a dressing on his forehead, headed home Merson’s free-kick to equalise Chris Kiwomyas opener.
+The Arsenal skipper playing with a dressing on his forehead, headed home Merson’s free-kick to equalise Chris Kiwomya's opener.
 John Wark floored Wright in the box, and Ian Wright stroked away the penalty.
 Then Phil Whelan, under pressure from Wright, nicked a back pass past Clive Baker.
 Boncho Genchev made it 3-2 when Arsenal failed to clear a free-kick.
 But sub Kevin Campbell cracked a fourth in the dying minutes.

 A crowd of 76,263 packed Wembley on 4 April 1993 for the semi-final, and sweet revenge for Arsenal after Tottenham had denied them a double in 1991.
 Tottenham claimed a penalty when Andy Linighan challenged Darren Anderton outside the box.
 David Seaman was immaculate as Spurs stepped up the pressure.
 Erik Thorstvedt made great saves from Selley and Wright.
 But with 13 minutes left Adams turned the tie.
 Merson swung over a free-kick and Adams arrived on the far post to head the winner, leading to another Wembley clash with Sheffield Wednesday.

 Two weary teams produced a tired FA Cup final.
-After 18 minutes, Wednesdays Mark Bright brought down Lee Dixon, Paul Davis floated the free-kick, Linighan nodded it across goal and Ian Wright stooped to nod Arsenal ahead.
+After 18 minutes, Wednesday's Mark Bright brought down Lee Dixon, Paul Davis floated the free-kick, Linighan nodded it across goal and Ian Wright stooped to nod Arsenal ahead.
 He played with a broken toe but maintained his remarkable goalscoring record for the season.
 A John Sheridan cross was nodded back by Bright, and John Harkes stooped at the far post to touch the ball into David Hirsts path.
 Even extra time couldn't produce a winner.
 It also turned out to be the very last time the FA Cup Final required a replay.